Restricted License Program

 - Our teacher education programs prepare educators to exhibit the knowledge, skills, and disposition of the professional educator.

-The Restricted License Program is not available to anyone having completed an approved teacher education program from another institution in Kansas, another state or country.
+The Restricted License Program is not available to anyone having completed an approved teacher education program from another institution in Kansas, another state or country, or already hold a teaching license in any state or country.
 Please direct questions to the Kansas State Department of Education (785-296-2288) regarding how a Kansas license may be achieved with your earned degree and institution verification.

 Have questions about Restricted Licensure?
 Contact firstname.lastname@example.org.

 In order to be admitted into the Restricted Licensure program, you must take a Praxis test.
 The Praxis tests measure the academic skills and subject-specific content knowledge needed for teaching.
 The Praxis tests are taken by individuals entering the teaching profession as part of the certification process required by many states and professional licensing organizations.

 Once you are admitted into the Restricted Licensure program, you will be sent specific dates for the following events: